This moist, rich buttermilk chocolate cake is fudgy, tender, made in one bowl, and topped with a glossy chocolate frosting.

 Cocoa powder- I used Dutch cocoa powder for this for the best rich flavor.

-Powder sugar- you will need powdered sugar for this recipe. you don’t have to buy powdered sugar, you can simply make it at home by blending granulated sugar in a blender or food processor.
+Powdered sugar- you don’t have to buy powdered sugar, you can simply make it at home by blending granulated sugar in a blender or food processor.

 Instructions

-Preheat an oven to 180c (350f) and prepare a 9 by 13 inch pan with parchment paper.
+Preheat an oven to 180°C (350°F) and prepare a 9 by 13-inch pan with parchment paper.

 Into a large mixing bowl, add the flour, granulated sugar, kosher salt, baking powder, and baking soda, sift the cocoa powder, and mix with a whisk.